Latent variable graphical model selection via convex optimization: Consistency of regularized maximum-likelihood program

 \subsection{Rates for covariance matrix estimation}

-The main result Theorem~\ref{theo:main} gives conditions under which we can consistently estimate the sparse and low-rank parts that compose the marginal concentration matrix $\tilde{K}^\ast_O$.
-Here we prove a corollary that gives rates for covariance matrix estimation, i.e., the quality of the estimate $(\hat{S}_n-\hat{L}_n)^{-1}$ with respect to the ``true'' marginal covariance matrix $\Sigma^\ast_O$.
+Theorem~\ref{theomain} gives conditions under which we can consistently estimate the sparse and low-rank parts that compose the marginal concentration matrix $\tilde{K}^\ast_O$.
+Here we state a corollary that gives rates for covariance matrix estimation, that is, the quality of the estimate $(\hat{S}_n-\hat{L}_n)^{-1}$ with respect to the ``true'' marginal covariance matrix $\Sigma^\ast_O$. \begin{corl} Under the same conditions as in Theorem~\ref{theomain}, we have with probability greater than $1 - 2 \exp\{-p\}$ that